Reading Program Leading to the Degree of Ph.D.

 In addition to the general University requirements for admission to doctoral study, teacher certification and teaching experience are desirable; however, the program is open to college graduates with other appropriate professional backgrounds and experiences.

 Application to the Ph.D. program involves submitting official transcripts of all undergraduate and graduate coursework, at least three letters of recommendation, recent Graduate Record Examination (GRE) scores, an example of academic writing, and a written response to the program questionnaire, which replaces the Candidate's Statement of Goals on the university application form.
 At least one letter of recommendation (and preferably more) must address the candidate's academic abilities and potential for graduate study.
 Additional letters about candidate's teaching abilities and/or potential and other aspects of the candidate's experiences or traits will strengthen the application.
 Prior to applying to the program, the candidate might take a non-degree graduate in a literacy-related program for evidence of recent academic success, such as a course in our campus-based or online program.

 Often, applicants will interview with the Department faculty as an integral part of the application process (either in person or via the internet).

-Program of Study (60 credits minimum)
+Program of Study (66 credits minimum, plus dissertation)

 Students, in consultation with their program advisor, develop an appropriate course of study.
 The distribution of courses is: